stevedomin/termtable/README.md

 termtable
 ==========

-A Go library to easily generate ASCII table
+A Go library to easily generate table in you CLI

 ## Install